Key Information

 Students can examine the role and relationships of international organisations and institutions such as the United Nations, the International Court of Justice, and the European Union.
 The programme is informed by the latest debates and developments in international law and aims to engage students in real-world case studies and dilemmas.

-The programme allows students to undertake a substantial dissertation, which is designed to enhance research skills through a detailed investigation in an area of their own choice.
+The programme also allows students to undertake a substantial dissertation, which is designed to enhance research skills through a detailed investigation in an area of their own choice.

 How You Study